 On Peruvian Cuisine -

-"Two of my favorite dishes of Peruvian food are ceviche and quinoa.
-Both use foods that are plentiful in Peru and have been for thousands of years part of their traditional cuisine.
+of my favorite dishes of Peruvian food are ceviche and quinoa.
+Both use

-"The most fabulous advantage of quinoa is that it is an easy to prepare protein and goes perfectly as a side dish.
+fabulous advantage of quinoa is that it is an easy to prepare protein

-Marcela H on Latin Cooking from Hispanic Culture Online
+H on Latin Cooking from

 Peruvian cuisine is